 Once everything is verified, you will see the knowledge on desktop, tablet, and mobile devices via a web search and also a map search.
 Here is an example below that shows what this looks like on a typical web search using my companies’ name.

 You will also see information listed on Google maps which get interesting for SEO.
 Say you tag your business as a bar; you will then have your chart listing shown when people are using Google Maps to find bars near them.
 This is why you want to give Google as much information as you can so you can expand your reach from a typical branded web search

 How to Get the Wikipedia Blurb?

 The example from the statue of liberty had a little Wikipedia article underneath it.
 That’s because Wikipedia is one of the largest websites used in the world, so Google likes to take information from there and give a brief explanation as to what this is about.
-You have to create a Wikipedia page for your business so you can get this information then connected into the graph.
+You have to create a Wikipedia page for your business so you can get this information then connected to the graph.
 Wiki How had a good article that explains how to do this.

 Google my Business will cover Google, but you will need to add your listings on all other areas on the web like Yelp, Facebook, Bing, Yahoo, Yellow Pages, and more.
-This can be a manual process if you have a lot of locations, or you might simply not have the time to change all of your information manually.
+This can be a manual process if you have a lot of locations, or you might just not have the time to change all of your information manually.
 One solution to this problem is Yext.
-Yext has partnerships with hundreds more places on the web that will allow them to help you manage your business locations.
-This is a great solution and it is pretty affordable for most businesses.
+Yext has partnerships with hundreds of more places on the web that will allow them to help you manage your business locations.
+This is a great solution, and it is pretty affordable for most businesses.
 You can even add custom tracking to your Yext listings so you can measure how many clicks your website got from their listings, so you can measure how effective their strategy is.
-One issue with Yext though is that the moment you stop paying, you will lose all of that work, so its worth trying to add your business info on the main places like Google and seeing how that process is going for your business.
+One issue with Yext though is that the moment you stop paying, you will lose all of that work, so it’s worth trying to add your business info on the main places like Google and seeing how that process is going for your business.